xelis-project/xelis-blockchain/README.md

 - Block rewards (with fees) are added to account only when block is in stable height.
 - Supply is re-calculated each time the block is re-ordered because its based on topo order.

-# Transaction
+## Transaction

 Transaction types supported:
 - Transfer: possibility to send many assets to many addresses in the same TX
 - Burn: publicly burn amount of a specific asset and use this TX as proof of burn (coins are completely deleted from circulation)
-- Call Contract: call a Smart Contract with specific parameters (WIP) (NOTE: Multi Call Contract in the same TX ?)
+- Call Contract: call a Smart Contract with specific parameters and list of assets to deposit (WIP) (NOTE: Multi Call Contract in the same TX ?)
 - Deploy Contract: deploy a new (valid) Smart Contract on chain (WIP)

 At this moment, transactions are public and have the following data.